Keep in the know

 Grant D. Graham Sr., MFS, CBPA, CSCSA

 Grant worked for the US Air Force Security Police beginning in 1979 working in various assignments across the US and overseas encompassing investigative, supervisory and managerial positions, including patrolman, motorcycle police traffic accident investigator, criminal investigator, Superintendent of Resources and Training, Law Enorcement Operations Superintendent; culminating in an assignment with the Office of the Armed Forces Medical Examiner as the Chief, Forensic Trace Materials Analysis Laboratory and was a member of the FBI’s deployed Kosovo War Crimes Task Force.
 Grant retired in 2000 after serving 20 years in military law enforcement and was subsequently employed by the Mississippi Crime Laboratory as a Senior Crime Scene Analyst where he conducted crime scene investigations of violent crime scenes throughout the state and served as the Interim Laboratory Manager for the Biloxi Branch Laboratory.
 In 2005, Grant was transferred to the Mississippi Bureau of Investigation where he continued to examine violent crime scenes.
 Grant was the basic and advanced crime scene investigation and forensic aspects of death investigation curriculum co-developer and instructor for the Mississippi Law Enforcement Officers Training Academy and the Mississippi Certified Investigator Program; Grant is a graduate of the program and was the president of his CIP class.
 He served as a member of the National Institute of Justice Technical Working Group for Mass Fatality Incidents: A Guide for Human Forensic Identification and serves as a member of the Fayetteville State University, Forensic Science Program Advisory Committee.
 He also co-developed with Steve Chancellor, and was the lead instructor for the University of Southern Mississippi International Forensic Science Academy.
 He has testified as an expert in bloodstain pattern analysis, shooting incident reconstruction and crime scene investigation.
-Grant has a Master of Forensic Sciences degree and is currently the Forensic Manager for the Fayetteville Police Department, NC Forensic Laboratory.
+Grant has a Master of Forensic Sciences degree and is the retired Forensic Manager of the Fayetteville Police Department, NC Forensic Laboratory.
 He is a graduate of the ATF Basic and Advanced Post Blast Investigative Techniques Courses, is an International Association for Identification (IAI) Certified Bloodstain Pattern Analyst, an IAI Certified Senior Crime Scene Analyst.
 Grant was the Secretary of the IAI Bloodstain Pattern Analyst Certification Board for 16 years and presently serves as a member of the certification board.
 Grant is also the co-author of the text, Staged Crime Scenes: Investigating Suspect Misdirection of the Crime Scene.

 Donald Hayden, MFS, SSA (Ret)